Pulmonary Hypertension Clinic

 The Pulmonary Hypertension Clinic at Community Heart and Vascular provides skilled diagnosis and individual treatment plans to people with pulmonary hypertension.

 Our physicians and care team have special expertise and interest in pulmonary hypertension, and are dedicated to the evaluation, treatment and care of patients with pulmonary hypertension.
-An expert cardiologist and pulmonologist Richard Rhodes, MD, lead a dedicated team including a pulmonary hypertension coordinator, social workers, nutritionists and advanced practice nurses.
+An expert cardiologist, Jennifer Sams, MD, and pulmonologist Richard Rhodes, MD, lead a dedicated team including a pulmonary hypertension coordinator, social workers, nutritionists and advanced practice nurses.
 We collaborate closely with the departments of cardiothoracic surgery, specialists in sleep medicine, infectious disease, nephrology and rheumatology.
 As a result, our patients receive the most comprehensive, timely care as well as benefit from the best treatment options available for pulmonary hypertension.

 To schedule an appointment for pulmonary hypertension, please call 317-621-8500.